 Hello, I am Naweko San-Joyz.
-I have had acne for over eight years and tried nearly everything on the market to rid myself of this condition.
+I have had severe, painful, in your face acne for over eight years and tried nearly everything on the market to rid myself of this condition.
 I was even very tempted to try Accutane.
 But once I discovered how many people have had acne return after having committed to the tiresome experience of using Accutane, I decided to proceed in another direction.

 Perhaps my genes from my mother’s family allowed me to experience acne.
 Some of my maternal aunts and uncles still have acne in one variation or another.
 Seeing this led me to believe that my acne would not vanish with age as some professionals consoled.
 Moreover, my sister is over thirty and her acne condition seems to be getting worse as opposed to better.